 He is still working here, an astounding 70 years later.
 This must be some sort of record and puts him at around 85 years old - he has certainly seen many changes in his lifetime !
 He now looks after a 7km stretch of the BVC game fence, which he not only walks and checks every day, but also clears a 1m strip so no grass etc. touches the electrics on the fence...that is a 14km stint every day.

 When he was asked if he would like to go on retirement and take a well earned break, he was actually affronted, and asked what we thought he would do all day ...accolades to this wonderful old gentleman.

 Peter is not directly involved with either lion research or rhino anti-poaching… But he was so put out that his friend Oliver Makweja had his photo up on the website and he didn’t – even though Peter has been working for the Bubye Valley Conservancy much longer than Oliver has and, in fact, longer than most of the other managers – that we eventually relented when he sent us this picture with the assurance that he is much better looking than Oliver, and would improve the aesthetics of this page!
-In all seriousness, Peter works in the Bubye Valley Conservancy’s Bulwayo office, where he handles the accounts and payments for the materials and equipment that does keep the research and anti-poaching operational and his good nature and willingness to help is appreciated by all.
+In all seriousness, Peter works in the Bubye Valley Conservancy’s Bulwayo office, where he handles the accounts and payments for the materials and equipment that keeps the research and anti-poaching operational and his good nature and willingness is highly appreciated by all.